FamilySearch/GEDCOM.io/_pages/tag-def/type-Date.md

     approximate dates, date periods, and dates expressed in different calendars.

-    Technically, there are 3 distinct date datatypes:
+    Technically, there are 3 distinct date data types:

     -   DateValue is a generic type that can express many kinds of dates.
     -   DateExact is used for timestamps and other fully-known dates.